-• The Ministry of Health and Social Affairs: for establishing the price base amount which is linked to certain pensions, other social benefits and student loans. • The Riksbank: the CPIF as target variable for the monetary policy, and other related measures as supplementary measures of inflation. • The Ministry of Finance: as a basis for decisions on economic policy and stabilization policy. • Swedish National Institute of Economic Research: for economic analysis.
+• The Ministry of Health and Social Affairs: for establishing the price base amount which is linked to certain pensions, other social benefits and student loans. • The Riksbank: the CPIF as target variable for the monetary policy, and other related measures as supplementary measures of inflation. - The Ministry of Finance: as a basis for stabilization policy. - Swedish National Institute of Economic Research: for economic analysis.